What are Ground Pearl?

 • Use a premium soil wetter such as HydroForce Ultra.
 If you can get water further down into the soil profile you will produce healthier turf and also get any chemical applications further down into the profile.

-To my mind, this first control measure is the most important but is one that is seldom carried out.
-If you move between sites clean equipment to minimize the spread of ground pearls.
-As they only move 10 to 15 cm a year, if you clean soil from aeration equipment, wheels of equipment and do not use infested vegetative material these will all limit its movement.
+• As Ground Pearl only move 10 to 15 cm a year, if you clean soil from aeration equipment, wheels of equipment and do not use infested vegetative material these will all limit its movement.
 Turf contractors please take note!

-Chemical Treatment of Ground Pearls.
+Chemical Treatment of Ground Pearl.

-One thing to note is that broad-spectrum insecticides (particularly products containing carbaryl) had higher cyst numbers and are likely to harm beneficial natural enemies 5https://www.gcmonline.com/course/environment/news/ground-pearls-turf.
-Ultimately, if you maintain a healthy, vigorous turf cover you are better able to minimize damage.
+One thing to note is that broad-spectrum insecticides had higher cyst numbers and are likely to harm beneficial natural enemies 5https://www.gcmonline.com/course/environment/news/ground-pearls-turf.

 adult female ground pearls are more vulnerable to insecticides like Scarlet Trio in the spring.